simonberner/ladi-simulator/README.md

 - Completed (final state) Live Activity will stay on the Lock Screen for 4 hours.
 - Live Activity has to be launched while the App is in the foreground.
 - Live Activity can be updated while the App is running in the background.
+- Live Activities are not Widgets but we need WidgetKit to build them with Widget Extension.
+- It is highly likely that one is going to have also a Widget in combination with Live Activities.
+- Live Activity vs Widget: a Widget can update itself, as a LA have to be updated from within the App.
+- As soon you create a Widget Extension including Live Activity, Xcode will generate some [boilerplate code](https://en.wikipedia.org/wiki/Boilerplate_code) for you.
 ### Any, AnyObject, any
 - AnyObject and Any are used for type erasure
 - [AnyObject, Any, and any: When to use which?](https://www.avanderlee.com/swift/anyobject-any/)